 Yunnan

-Tucked away in China’s southwest, Yunnan is a land of staggering beauty – snow-capped peaks in the Tibetan north, tropical jungles in the south, and rolling, fertile, red-soil agricultural land in between.
-The air feels fresher, the skies stretch wider, and life moves at a different rhythm.
-No wonder so many young Chinese dream of escaping here to “tang ping”– or “lie flat”– opting out of the city grind for something slower, something real-er.
+Tucked into China’s southwest, Yunnan is a land of contrasts: snow-capped peaks in the Tibetan north, tropical jungles in the south, and rolling red-soil farmland in between.
+The air feels fresher, the skies wider, and life moves at its own rhythm.
+No wonder so many come to tang ping — “lie flat” — escaping the city grind for something slower, something real.

 And the food?
-A revelation.
-Central Yunnan, the focus of this experience, is famous for raw-cured ham to rival jamón, sweet fresh cheeses, foraged wild mushrooms in endless variety, and the region’s signature steam pot chicken – a delicate, slow-simmered dish scented with herbs and aromatics.
-You'll find handmade rice noodles in rich broths, pressed tofu cooked over hot coals, and surprising twists everywhere – fresh flower petals tucked into pastries, a hit of mint in your noodles, and stir-fried bugs sizzling at night markets.
+Unforgettable.
+Central Yunnan is famous for raw-cured ham rivaling jamón, sweet fresh cheeses, and wild mushrooms in endless variety.
+Steam pot chicken simmers gently with herbs, handmade rice noodles bubble in rich broths, pressed tofu sizzles over coals, and surprises lurk everywhere — flower petals in pastries, mint in your noodles, even stir-fried bugs at night markets.

 Places are strictly limited.